 Keep minutes of meetings; Send out committee meeting notices.

-Encourage Scouts to advance in rank; Help maintain Scout advancement records; Arrange boards of review and courts of honor; Maintain merit badge counselor list; Report troop advancements to council; Secure badges and certificates .
+Encourage Scouts to advance in rank; helps maintain Scout advancement records; arranges Boards of Review (BORs) and Courts of Honor (CORs); maintains Merit Badge counselor lists; report Troop advancements to Council; and secures badges and certificates .

 Health and Safety